magicleap/developer-portal-docs/docs/guides/unity/input/hand-tracking/unity-hand-tracking-overview.md

 ## Requirements

 Hand Tracking Requires developers to enable the Hand Tracking permissions in the Manifest Settings.
-To do this Go to **Edit > Project Settings > Magic Leap > Manifest Settings** and enable `Hand_Tracking`.
+To do this Go to **Edit > Project Settings > Magic Leap > Permissions** and enable `com.magicleap.permission.HAND_TRACKING`.
 For more information, refer to the [permissions guide](/docs/guides/unity/permissions/declaring-permissions.md).

 ## See Also